 Tenerife has a good road network, including an excellent dual carriageway (TF-1) along the south and west coast of linking up many of the most popular beach destinations.

 There is a cheap local bus network (called TITSA).
 TITSA buses cover most of the island and the buses are fairly frequent.
 Bus fares are cheap and you can calculate journey costs here.
-Or you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.
+Or you can jump into a taxi which are reasonably priced and you’ll find taxi ranks everywhere.

 Gay-popular areas are either Playa de las Americas in the south or Puerto de la Cruz in the north.
-For our list of recommended hotels and resorts in Tenerife for gay travellers, visit the Gay Tenerife Hotels page.
+For our list of recommended hotels and resorts in Tenerife for gay travelers, visit Gay Tenerife Hotels.

 Tenerife is well-known for its moderate year-round climate with average temperatures around 25 degrees.
 That’s why it’s known as the “Island of Eternal Spring”.
 This means it’s a popular holiday destination all year round.

-From December to February, the island attracts huge number of older travellers from Northern Europe, seeking warmer weather.
+From December to February, the island attracts a huge number of older travelers from Northern Europe, seeking warmer weather.
 Our contacts in Tenerife advise that peak season for gay tourists is the hottest months from April to October.